keatontate/gravity-check/index.md

 # Under Construction

-## Which object is pulling on you more right now, your fridge or Jupiter?
+## Which entity is pulling on you more right now, your fridge or Jupiter?

 {% include calculator.html %}